Monster rat! Conservationist finds giant rat near Rotorua

 "When I saw it in the trap, I thought it was a possum."

-The monster rat was found in a newly protected 10ha area near Mamaku village west of Rotorua which Canopy Tours started trapping in May as part of TRENZ, New Zealand's largest tourism conference.
+The monster rat was found in a newly protected 10ha area near Mamaku village west of Rotorua where Canopy Tours started trapping in May as part of TRENZ, New Zealand's largest tourism conference.

-Around 100 traps were laid out in the new section of forest.
+About 100 traps were laid in the new section of forest.

 Last week, tourism representatives returned to the forest to check the trap network when the monster rat was discovered.